khujsak/FasTAEM/README.md

+DO NOT USE - Several key bugs in this version.
+New working version coming with support for multi-objective and discrete experiments with publication.

 # Dynamic-Sample v0.1

 Scripts to execute a supervised learning approach for Dynamic Sampling.
 Limited documentation currently available and code is still heavily in flux, your mileage may vary.
 To be done: